Swaroo/Oculorum_Musica/README.md

 ### Installation

-Find the apk named OculorumMusica.apk in the buildAPKs directory and sideload it to your Quest device.
+Find the apk named OculorumMusica.apk in the APKs directory and sideload it to your Quest device.
 In Library -> Unknown sources, select _com.FUI291A.OculorumMusica_ to play.

 ### Usage